Tweaking a Dictator, With a Remarkable Ad Campaign

 The campaign was a bit more complex than a simple promo of The Zimbabwean.
 The newspaper is actually based in South Africa, after Mugabe exiled its publishers for exposing the corruption of his government.
 He then placed a 55% import tax on it, to make it unaffordable to average citizens.
 So the newspaper responded by trying to build up enough of a readership base in South Africa to subsidize its distribution in its home country.

 In Cannes, the Trillion-Dollar campaign narrowly beat other another Gold Lion-winner, created by BBH/N.Y for NYC&Co and Warner Brothers, to promote a new album by Oasis.
 No billboards here, however.
-Instead, the campaign hired New York street musicians to perform unreleased tracksfrom the new album.
+Instead, the campaign hired New York street musicians to perform unreleased tracks

 Read more about all the Outdoor winners at Cannes over at Creativity.